 As basic as they come.

-While it might not win any awards for reinventing the wheel, this is a no-nonsense fishing kayak that’s highly affordable and accessible to anyone who wants to try the sport without blowing the bank.
+It’s certainly not the best fishing kayak ever invented, but the Lifetime Muskie is highly affordable and accessible to anyone who wants to try the sport without blowing the bank.

-And although it’s UV protected – you are not, so make sure you go out with one of these awesome fishing hats to keep your dome safe.
+And although it’s UV protected – you are not, so make sure you go out with one of these awesome fishing hats to keep your dome safe on all your fishing trips.

-How to Choose the Best Fishing Kayak Under $1000
+How to Choose the Best Fishing Kayaks under $1000

-Below, you’ll find a handy buyer’s guide for helping you to make the right decision when you’re in the market for a budget-friendly fishing kayak.
+Below, you’ll find a handy buyer’s guide for helping you to make the right decision when you’re in the market for budget fishing kayaks.

 They have to actually be under $1000.